-Working from home, especially during these cold, snowy, Winter days, it can be tough to find the motivation to get things done, as there's always a warm blanket, a cup of tea and a cozy couch just a few tempting steps away.
-While it's easy for me to get out and work from a cafe or a library during the warmer months, this becomes tougher in Winter as it's often too cold to walk to most of my favorite spots, and I don't always want to spend money on a Lyft, nor make the 10-minute walk to the train either!
+Working from home, especially on these cold, snowy, Winter days, makes it tough for me to find the motivation to get things done, as there's always a warm blanket, a cup of tea and a cozy couch a few tempting steps away.
+While it's easy for me to get out of the house and work from a cafe during warmer months, this becomes difficult in Winter as it's often too cold to walk to most of my favorite spots.

-But over the past year of working from home, I've learned and developed some strategies to help get me going.
+Fortunately, over the past year of working from home, I've learned and developed some strategies to help get me going.
 While no one thing is ever 100% successful, or the sole answer to increasing my motivation, it definitely helps to have a few tricks up my sleeve.
-Here are some tips to help get yourself motivated on extra tough days:
+Here are some tips that have helped me on extra tough days:

 - Take a Break.
 Do something completely unrelated to work (including housework) and go back to your task list afterward.
 Sometimes that's all our brain needs to recharge.
 Go for a walk, enjoy a mindful cup of tea, color, draw, daydream, sing, watch a Ted Talk.
 Whatever you chose, make sure it's anything other than work for at least 10-20 minutes.